Oryxel/Boar/README.md

 A dedicated anti cheat for GeyserMC project.
 - Warning: This anti-cheat is really terrible and so is the code, I'm not good at making anti-cheat too which sounds like an excuse, and it is lol.
+- I also don't guarantee anything about performance or false lol.
+I don't even think I will ever finish this.

 ## Features
 - A packet managing system for GeyserMC